gato001k1/project-batch-message-app/README.md

 # this is a WIP project and it nedds work
-if it doesent work use the curl website https://curl.se/ and download the .zip file and instert the chatreciever.bat and reciver.bat inside of the bin directory.
+if it doesent work use the curl website https://curl.se/ and download the .zip file and instert the chatreciever.bat and reciver.bat inside of the bin directory. if you want linux support download the whole file and on the bin directory execute chatreciver.bat with wine cmd.